ART BLOG /

 Once again, like in 2016 when he turned the model Elsie into a Snail, he started giving shapes names.
 He saw a complicated shape and named it a gnomes hat.
 I was smiling as he said this.
 I find it cute, but I’m not 100% sure naming shapes is for me.
 I feel like there’s a risk you could start drawing the thing you’re thinking of, instead of what you’re seeing.
 I like to just say the type of line or shape I see while drawing instead.

 “LINES ARE AMAZING WHAT THEY CAN DO.

 – Ian Barlow

 Another beautiful Ian Barlow Quote.
 I love lines.
 I really became aware of them while studying Artist ALEKSEI VINOGRADOV, who uses fast and slow lines and brush strokes to emphasise areas, thus being able to guide the viewers eye around his painting.
 Lines are not only amazing, but actually very powerful.

 Once the quick sketches were over, we had a break before jumping into the long pose.
 “Break it down into Shapes where you can,” and, “use the edges of the chaise lounge to create negative shapes,” were just some of Ian Barlow’s wisdom as we got started.
 However, before I knew it, the class was over.
 I looked at my long pose drawing and was pretty happy, but as is often the case … I wish we had more time :)

-Ian Barlow currently has an art exhibition entitled, A Passion For Life; an exhibition featuring a selection of oils, pastels, sketches and sculptures of the female nude.
-It runs between the 17th and 30th of August, and is located just off Union Street in Plymouth.
-I was lucky enough to go on the opening day and was left in total awe.
+Ian Barlow held an art exhibition entitled, A Passion For Life; an exhibition featuring a selection of oils, pastels, sketches and sculptures of the female nude.
+It ran between the 17th and 30th of August 2017.